RITIK-12/BayesianUncertainityEstimation/README.md

 1. Due to computational constraints, models could only be fine-tuned for 2 epochs, potentially limiting their ability to learn optimal parameters for the medical domain.
 2. The absence of validation during training, owing to GPU limitations, prevented monitoring for potential overfitting and optimization of training parameters.
 3. The implementation of Monte Carlo Dropout for uncertainty estimation added significant computational overhead during inference.
-4. The relatively high entropy values across all models, particularly evident in Mistral’s broad distribution up to 6.0, indicate challenges in achieving confident predictions in specialized medical domains.
+4. The relatively high entropy values across all models, particularly evident in Mistral's broad distribution up to 6.0, indicate challenges in achieving confident predictions in specialized medical domains.
 5. The trade-off between model size and computational requirements limited the scope of uncertainty analysis techniques that could be implemented.

 ---